CyberSai/versioned-blog/README.md

 ## About Versioned Blog

 This is an experiment blog to play around with versioning multiple api at the same time in the same code base using limited resource.
-The idea is to be able to seamlessly update api while supporting older versions this you decide to deprecate them.
+The idea is to be able to seamlessly update api while supporting older versions this you decide to deprecate later.

 ## Approach used